tomslee/ridehail/doc/walkthrough-1.md

 ## Idle drivers or waiting riders

+Now we have a model of a ridehail system, or perhaps an autonomated vehicle system, in a city.
+Each city is described by a set of variables:

+- C, the city size (number of blocks on a side)
+- L, the average trip length (in this case, L = C/2 as trips are random over the city)
+- N, the number of vehicles
+- R, the request rate

+And the key results of the simulation is another set of values:

+- P_1, the fraction of time that vehicles are idle
+- P_2, the fraction of time that vehicles are dispatched, en route to picking up a passenger
+- P_3, the fraction of time that vehicles are utilized, and have a passenger in the car.
+- W, the fraction of a total trip time that the passenger spends waiting to be collected.

+The next page explores what we can find out from these, but here is a video which makes one tradeoff clear, that any system must tackle.
+There is a tradeoff between W and P_1.
+To provide short wait times, the platform must have a lot of idle vehicles nearby to provide the ride.

+The video shows the same 20-block city, with two requests each time block.

+- For the first 200 time blocks, there are 100 vehicles, they have a passenger only about a fifth of the time, and the wait fraction settles down to about 0.15 (a sixth of the total time of the ride).
+- After 200 time blocks the number of vehicles is cut to 80 and their utilization rate (P_3 fraction) increases to about a quarter, but the wait time for passengers is not affected significantly.
+- After another 200 time blocks another 20 vehicles are removed, and their utilization rate increases to 35%, while the wait time starts to creep up, to about 0.2.
+- After a total of 600 blocks the number of vehicles is reduced to 40.
+The utilization rate rises dramatically to 55% and the wait time is about 0.25 of the total ride time.
+- After 800 blocks the number of vehicles is reduced to 20.
+With this few rides, the vehicles can no longer satisfy all the ride requests.
+Their idle time goes to zero (P_1), the occupancy rate has already maxed out at just over 50%, and the wait time increases and increases as the backlog of unsatisfied trips grows.

 ```bash
 python ridehail.py walkthrough/twenty_squares_tradeoff.config
 ```

 [![IMAGE ALT TEXT](http://img.youtube.com/vi/wxab7pK4TNI/0.jpg)](https://youtu.be/watch?v=wxab7pK4TNI "Tradeoff between idle drivers and waiting riders")

+The next page looks at this dynamic, and at other consequences of ridehail geometry, and starts to compare the results to real cities.